Morioki/AdventOfCode/README.md

-# AdventOfCode2020
+# AdventOfCode

-A repository to store solutions for the AdventOfCode2020 challenge: https://adventofcode.com/2020
+A repository to store solutions for the AdventOfCode challenge: https://adventofcode.com